SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

     ![](media/sqlvm-min.png)

-1. Bring back the browser window where you had opened Azure Portal and search for **SQL Server -Azure Arc**.
-If you are already on that page, you will need to click on the Refresh button.
-On that page, you will see one resource **SQLVM** that we just created using the PowerShell script in the previous step.
+1. Go back to the browser window where you had opened Azure Portal and search for **SQL Server -Azure Arc**.
+If you are already on that page, you will need to click on the **Refresh button**.
+On that page, you will see one resource **SQLVM** that we just created using the PowerShell script in the previous step. ***update sss**

     ![](media/az-ex1-6.png)

     > **Note**: If you are not able to view **SQLVM** SQL Server instances wait for 5 minutes and keep refreshing the page.

-1. Select the **SQLVM** resource and now you can see the dashboard of **SQLVM** SQL Server -Azure Arc from Azure Portal.
+1. Select the **SQLVM** resource and now you can see the Overview of **SQLVM** SQL Server -Azure Arc from Azure Portal.

     ![](media/sqlvmdashaboardss.png)